METHODOLOGY COMPARISON

 The Bottom Line

 AI-powered takeoffs represent a significant advancement for most construction projects.
-The time savings are substantial (80-90%), accuracy is consistent, and the cost per takeoff is dramatically lower than manual methods.
+They reduce repetitive measurement work and organize scope faster than a fully manual process.
 However, experienced human judgment remains valuable for unusual conditions and strategic decisions.
-The ideal approach uses AI for speed on standard elements while applying human expertise where it matters most.
+The ideal approach uses AI for structure and speed on standard elements while applying human expertise where it matters most.

 AI Takeoff Advantages